thieleju/chess-com-insights/README.md

 - First three numbers are the wins/loses/draws of the player
 - Percentage in brackets is the average accuracy of the player
-  - Accuracy is only available on games which were reveiwed
+  - Accuracy is only available on games which were reviewed
 - All stats are based on the games of a user in the last 12 hours

 ![preview](images/preview.png)